 [AD 407] John Chrysostom on 1 Corinthians 5:6

-"Do you not know, that a little leaven leavens the whole lump?"
-"For," says he, "though the offense be his, yet if neglected it has power to waste the rest of the body of the Church also.
+"Know ye not, that a little leaven leaveneth the whole lump?"
+"For," saith he, "though the offence be his, yet if neglected it hath power to waste the rest of the body of the Church also.
 For when the first transgressor escapes punishment, speedily will others also commit the same faults."

 [AD 108] Ignatius of Antioch on 1 Corinthians 5:7

-When Paul and Peter were laying the foundations of the Church.
-Lay aside, therefore, the evil, the old, the corrupt leaven,
+This was first fulfilled in Syria; for "the disciples were called Christians at Antioch," when Paul and Peter were laying the foundations of the Church.
+Lay aside, therefore, the evil, the old, the corrupt leaven, and be ye changed into the new leaven of grace.

 [AD 215] Clement of Alexandria on 1 Corinthians 5:7

-, "It is those that sacrifice not a sow, but some great and difficult sacrifice "who ought to inquire respecting God.
-And the apostle writes, "Christ our passover was sacrificed for us; ".
+Wherefore also Plato says, in the second book of the Republic, "It is those that sacrifice not a sow, but some great and difficult sacrifice," who ought to inquire respecting God.
+And the apostle writes, "Christ our passover was sacrificed for us;"-a sacrifice hard to procure, in truth, the Son of God consecrated for us.

 [AD 220] Tertullian on 1 Corinthians 5:7